-1. Microbial Entities
+Microbial Entities by Fermentation

 Drugs derived from microbial whole or partial entities include vaccines, toxoids, antitoxins, etc.

-2. Primary Metabolites
+Primary Metabolites by Fermentation

 Amino acids, nucleotides and non-organism constituents such as coenzymes and vitamins that constitute the macromolecular backbone of microbial organisms, as well as organic acids and alcohols related to material metabolism and energy metabolism.

-3. Secondary Metabolites
+Secondary Metabolites by Fermentation